 The ATO can issue estimates of what they believe may be the debt of a company and can then issue a Director Penalty Notice based on those estimates.

-Accordingly, if your company has outstanding returns more than 3 months past the due date for lodgment, and you believe you have a viable business, you must immediately bring all lodgments up to date (although this does not relieve your personal liability for the director penalty) and then consider appointing a Voluntary Administrator to restructure the company.
+Accordingly, if your company has outstanding returns more than 3 months past the due date for lodgement, and you believe you have a viable business, you must immediately bring all lodgements up to date (although this does not relieve your personal liability for the director penalty) and then consider appointing a Voluntary Administrator to restructure the company.

-Alternatively, if you business is not viable and you are unable to bring lodgments up to date, you must consider liquidating the company immediately and before the ATO issues a Director Penalty Notice.
+Alternatively, if you business is not viable and you are unable to bring lodgements up to date, you must consider liquidating the company immediately and before the ATO issues a Director Penalty Notice.

 If you have a tax debt, and believe a Director Penalty Notice may be on the way, call The Insolvency Experts immediately on 1300 767 525.